Colin Keiver: Early life and education

-Keiver was born on July 22, 1968, and raised on a farm outside of Three Hills, Alberta.
+Keiver was born and raised on a farm outside of Three Hills, Alberta.
 From a young age, he had a keen interest in aviation where he received his glider pilot licence through air cadets at the age of 16 in Gimli, Manitoba.
 He holds a Bachelor of Arts degree in political science from the University of Manitoba, a master's degree in defence studies from the Royal Military College of Canada and is a graduate of the Royal College of Defence Studies in London, UK.